AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/manage-templates/edit-templates.md

 1. (Optional) To allow users to see this text when using the template, enable **[!UICONTROL Use as default value]**.
 1. Repeat steps 2-4 for each field that you want to provide information for.
 1. Click **[!UICONTROL OK]** to save changes and close the module.

+The publishing process is the same as in the case of a standard user.
+For information, see [Publishing and sharing templates](/help/workfront-fusion/create-and-manage-templates/) section for more details.

 ## Template statuses